-Laura Benin writes about Opening Doors London’s befriending service and how it gives LGBTQ+ members the chance to fully express themselves and feel more connected to their community.
+Laura Benin, Communications Officer at Opening Doors London, writes about Opening Doors London’s befriending service and how it gives LGBTQ+ members the chance to fully express themselves and feel more connected to their community.

 Opening Doors London (ODL) is the largest UK charity providing activities, events, information and support services specifically for lesbian, gay, bisexual, trans, queer, non-binary or gender fluid (LGBTQ+) people over 50.

 We are a membership organisation providing regular social opportunities and events to help develop networks, communities and create friendships for LGBTQ+ people, aged over 50.

 Last year when the first lockdown was announced, we had to quickly rethink the way we offered our services and come up with new ways of connecting and supporting our members.
 LGBTQ+ people over 50 have an increased chance of being vulnerable and isolated as they are more likely to be single, have less contact with family and live by themselves.
 When Covid-19 hit, it was no surprise that these communities were disproportionately affected and many were forgotten or overlooked.
 Our Covid-19 research on the impact of Covid-19 on older LGBT+ people stated that 50% of respondents reported a negative impact on their psychological wellbeing, 37% felt more lonely than usual and 27% hardly ever or never had someone to talk to.

 To make sure we were still providing vital support, our Befriending service moved entirely to Telefriending and our members got a weekly phone call from a like minded volunteer for a good chat.
 Apart from offering to our members a chance to make a new friend with interests in common, our befrienders are trained to ask the right questions and know what signs to look out for to help safeguard those who are most vulnerable.